-It has been the goal of World Teacher Aid to create programs and the ideals that are sustainable and self-sufficient, especially in the regards to school feeding programs.
+It has been the goal of Village Impact programs and the ideals that are sustainable and self-sufficient, especially in the regards to school feeding programs.
 This is because it can be a rather expensive and arduous undertaking if not approached properly.

-In our schools we have been encouraging the community and the school administration to find a way to have meals catered by the school with minimal investment from WTA.
-In six of our schools we have a school farming program with the aim of providing enough crops for school feeding programs.
+In our schools we have been encouraging the community and the school administration to find a way to have meals catered by the school with minimal investment from our partner, WTA.
+In six of our schools, we have a school farming program with the aim of providing enough crops for school feeding programs.
 In Bright Hope high school, the school feeding program has been a huge success.

 The farming program started last year when the school was finally fenced through a government grant.
 We encouraged the school to use the little resources they got from the government for school development and maintenance to start a farm within the school.
 They converted and prepared three acres of school land to farmland.
 The school then plated maize/corn and beans, which are the staple grains in most Kenyan households among other vegetables and crops.